 Mi Familia is open to all Latinx students and families, COM employees, community members, and allies.
 It’s easy to join, and all are welcome.

 To join Mi Familia, fill out this application.
 No hay requerimientos.
 Todos son bienvenidos.

 The Puente Project, a national award-winning program, for 40 years has improved the college-going rate of tens of thousands of California's students.
 Its mission is to increase the number of educationally disadvantaged students who enroll in four-year colleges and universities, earn college degrees, and return to the community as mentors and leaders to future generations.
 The English course will provide reading and writing assignments related to Latinx issues and authors.
 The Counseling course and counselor will help prepare you for transfer.
 Also, you will be assigned a professional mentor and expected to meet regularly with our Puente Peer Mentors for additional support and as a great resource for educational success.

 For more information, contact:

-Umoja, (a Kiswahili word meaning unity) is a community and critical resource dedicated to enhancing the cultural and educational experiences of African American and other students.
-We believe that when the voices and histories of students are deliberately and intentionally recognized, the opportunity for self-efficacy emerges and a foundation is formed for academic success.
+Umoja (a Kiswahili word meaning unity) is a community and critical resource dedicated to enhancing the cultural and educational experiences of African Americans and other students.
+We believe that when the voices and histories of students are deliberately and intentionally recognized, the opportunity for self-efficacy emerges, and a foundation is formed for academic success.

-Umoja is a community of educators and learners committed to the academic success, personal growth, and self-actualization of African American and other students.
-The Umoja Community seeks to educate the whole student body, mind and spirit.
+Umoja is a community of educators and learners committed to the academic success, personal growth, and self-actualization of African Americans and other students.
+The Umoja Community seeks to educate the whole student body, mind, and spirit.
 Informed by an ethic of love and its vital power, the Umoja Community will deliberately engage students as full participants in the construction of knowledge and critical thought.

 Visit COM UMOJA web site